-My aspiration is to photograph many of the world’s greatest cathedrals and churches, capturing them in the best quality and resolution possible so that others get a sense of the amazing scenes I’ve seen with my own eyes.
+I’ve been really enjoying photographing cathedrals and churches that I’ve seen with my own eyes.
 On a recent cruise, I met a well-travelled fellow photography enthusiast who proudly told me that he had photographed 100 cathedrals across the world.
 I love meeting passionate, enthusiastic people and he really enjoyed discussing which ones were his favourites and why.
 It was clear that his personal project provided immense pleasure and a great focus for his own photography.
 While I am currently quite a way from that dizzy number, he did inspire me to maintain momentum.

 You can view some of my photographs here: